PennyLaneAI/pennylane/doc/development/adding_operators.rst

 .. code-block:: python

+    # ``Observable`` defines addition and scalar multiplication
     >>> op = qml.PauliX(0) + 0.1*qml.PauliZ(0)
     >>> op.name
     Hamiltonian

+    # ``Operation`` defindes the hermitian conjugate
     >>> qml.RX(1., wires=0).adjoint()
     RX(-1.0, wires=[0])

 Operator base class
 ###################

-The operator base class provides default functionality to store name, wires, parameters, hyperparameters and representations.
-In addition, it defines a few methods that connect Operators to other building blocks in PennyLane, such as expansion used by tapes or queueing functionality.
+The ``Operator`` base class provides default functionality to store name, wires, parameters, hyperparameters and representations.
+In addition, it defines a few methods that connect operators to other building blocks in PennyLane, such as expansion used by tapes or queueing functionality.

-Roughly speaking, the architecture of the base class is this:
+Roughly speaking, the architecture of the ``Operatoe`` base class is this:

 .. code-block:: python